 Research seminars are opportunities to attend presentations by academics, practitioners and consultants interested in collaborative spaces.

-Working groups correspond to more informal, creative and interactive meetings.
+Working groups and workshops correspond to more informal, creative and interactive meetings.
 They are sometimes organized jointly with research seminars, sometimes separetely.

 Research seminars, Working Groups, informal discussions between members, and research projects related to RGCS aim at contributing to an annual event (which should take place in December 2016 in Paris) which should be an opportunity to provide diagnosis and recommandations for corporate strategies and public policies about collaborative spaces, places and experiences in the city.
 These proposals will be formalized in an RGCS White Paper which will be communicated and diffused during this event.